10 Signs It’s Time To Leave Your Job

 Sign #8: You aren't learning anything

 Nothing sucks your soul out like stagnation.
 If you don’t feel challenged on a regular basis, or you feel like you are a hamster on a wheel going nowhere, it’s time to ask for reassignment or a new challenge.
-If management doesn’t listen to you, then it’s time to leave.
+If management doesn’t listen to you, then it’s time to leave your job.

 Mission Driven